tetsuo/tetsuo.github.io/articles/fp-denotational.md

 # Move language

 Having seen how denotational semantics formalizes the behavior of mathematical expressions, let's examine its application in another domain.
-Consider a simple domain-specific language (DSL) for controlling a robot, called **Move**.
+Consider a simple DSL for controlling a robot, called **Move**.

 The Move language specifies commands such as `go E 3`, which instruct a robot to move a given number of steps in a specified direction: